24-hour urine proteinUrine protein - 24 hour

 Healthy people may have higher than normal urine protein levels after strenuous exercise or when they are dehydrated.
 Some foods may affect urine protein levels.

-The test involves normal urination and there are no risks.
+The test involves normal urination.
+There are no risks.